OWASP/owasp-mastg/Document/0x07-Testing-Software-Protections.md

 ## Testing Software Protections

-The MASVS lists various kinds of software protections in the "V8 - Resiliency against Reverse Engineering" section.

-Whether we’re talking about malware, banking apps, or mobile games: They all use similar anti-reversing strategies made from the same building blocks.
+Whether we’re talking about malware, banking apps, or mobile games: They all use anti-reversing strategies made from the same building blocks.
 This includes defenses against debuggers, tamper proofing of application files and memory, and verifying the integrity of the environment.
-The question is, how do we verify that the defenses, taken together, are “good enough” to provide the desired level of protection?
+The question is, how do we verify that the defenses, taken together, are “good enough” to provide the desired level of protection in a given scenario?
 In the MASVS and MSTG, we tackle this question by defining sets of criteria for obfuscations and functional (programmatic) defenses, as well as testing processes that can be used for manual verification.

+Note that it is unrealistic to assume that strong resiliency can be proven in an automated, comprehensive and scientifically sound way for a complex application.
+As a compromise, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
+Ideally, experimental data can then be used to verify (or refute) the proposed metrics.
+The situation is analogue to "regular" security testing: For real-world apps, automated static/dynamic analysis is insufficient to prove security of a program.
+Manual verification by an experienced tester is still the only reliable way to achieve security.

+### Software Protections Model

 On the highest level, we classify reverse engineering defenses into two categories: Functional defenses and obfuscations.
 Both are used in tandem to achieve resiliency.
 Table 1 gives an overview of the categories and sub-categories as they appear in the guide.

-### 1. Functional defenses
+#### 1. Functional defenses

-*Prevent, or react to, actions of the reverse engineer*
+*Functional defenses* are program functions that prevent, or react to, actions of the reverse engineer.
+They can be further categorized into two modi operandi:

-Functions that aim to prevent likely actions of the reverse engineer.
+1. Preventive: Functions that aim to prevent likely actions of the reverse engineer.
 As an example, an app may an operating system API to prevent debuggers from attaching to the process.

-Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
+2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way a debugger is attached.

-### 2. Obfuscating Transformations
+#### 2. Obfuscating Transformations
-*Modify code and/or data to make it less comprehensible*

- Modifications applied during the build process to the source code, binary, intermediate representation of the code, or other elements such as data or executable headers.
+*Obfuscating transformations* are modifications applied during the build process to the source code, binary, intermediate representation of the code, or other elements such as data or executable headers.
 The goal is to transform the code and data so it becomes more difficult to comprehend for human adversaries while still performing the desired function.
-Obfuscating transformations change the representation of the code and data, but do not exhibit behavior of their own (i.e. they don’t actively interfere with the actions of the reverse engineer).
+Obfuscating transformations are further categorized into two types:

+1. Strip information
+2. Obfuscate control flow and data

+Effective anti-reversing schemes combine a variety of functional defenses and obfuscating transformations.
+Note that in the majority of cases, applying basic measures such as symbol stripping and root detection is sufficient (MASVS L2).
+In some cases however it is desirable to increase resiliency against reverse engineering - in these cases, advanced functional defenses and obfuscating transformations may be added (MASVS L3-L4).

 ### Functional Defense Requirements